Rahvakogu

 Participants are selected by random sampling to ensure the group is representative of the population — a “mini-Estonia.”
 Every Estonian resident aged 16 or over has an equal chance of being chosen.

 For this citizens’ assembly, anyone can register their interest in taking part.
-In addition, thousands of people across Estonia will receive personal invitations through a random selection process.
+In addition, thousands of people across Estonia will receive personal invitations through a random selection process in late October.
 Using a special computer algorithm, 30 people will be chosen from among all those who have registered their interest, ensuring that as a group they reflect Estonia’s population as accurately as possible, taking into account factors such as age group, gender, place of residence, education level, and economic well-being.
-The final 30 participants will receive confirmation letters in early September.

 What is expected of me as a participant?